-Dr. Merilyn Sleigh, non-executive director and chairman of the nomination and remuneration committee is considered to be independent and has served as a director since 31 March 2021.
+Mr Ronald Phillips AO, non-executive director and chairman of the nomination and remuneration committee is not considered to be independent being a major shareholder, a founding director and has served as a director since 15 February 2010.

-Mr Ronald Phillips AO, non-executive director, is not considered to be independent being a founding director and major shareholder, and has served as a director since 15 February 2010.
+Mr David Darling, non-executive director, is considered to be independent, and has served as a director since 31 March 2024.

-Mr Jonathan Trollip, non-executive director, and chairman of the audit committee, is considered to be independent and has served as a director since 23 December 2020.
+Mr Jonathan Trollip, non-executive director, and chairman of the audit and risk committee is considered to be independent and has served as a director since 23 December 2020.